xitop/edzed/docs/simulation.rst

 .. attribute:: CBlock.iconnections
   :type: set

   A set of all blocks connected to inputs.
-  Undefined before the circuit finalization.
+Undefined before the circuit finalization - see :meth:`Circuit.finalize`.
-  (see :meth:`Circuit.finalize`)

 .. attribute:: CBlock.inputs
   :type: dict